jepstein-eagle/adaptable/packages/adaptable/readme/functions/quick-search-function.md

 Similarly, Quick Search from v.7 onwards no longer offers 'wildcard' functionality - this is unnecesary as it's now provided by Column Filters.

-> Quick Search is a 'constant operation' - so, like with Advanced Search or Column Filters, it will run both when a new Quick Search is applied but also when data ticks or the visible columns change.
+> Quick Search is a 'constant operation' - so, like with Column Filters, it will run both when a new Quick Search is applied but also when data ticks or the visible columns change.

 ## UI Elements